 Optimizing Nutrition to Prevent Weight Loss

-Frail older adults must focus on maintaining their weight and eating a healthy diet.
+Frail older adults must focus on keeping their weight stable and eating a healthy diet.
 This helps keep bones and muscles strong, which can reduce the risk and dangers of a fall.
 As we get older, it becomes more challenging to eat a healthy diet.
 This may lead to malnutrition, which is a risk factor for increased risk of falling.
 For example, as you age, you may:

 - have illnesses that make it hard to shop for and prepare food (such as arthritis or Alzheimer’s disease)